 While it is true that, to date, the majority of the benefits of GMOs have been realized by farmers, there are also important examples of direct consumer benefits.
-GMO commodities incorporating pest resistance can and have significantly reduced pesticide use and resulting pesticide residues.
-This is especially important in low-income countries, where farmers frequently lack access to safe pesticides-- and may not be properly trained in pesticide use, or in post-harvest processing to reduce residues.
-Foods with reduced pesticide residues (either synthetic pesticides used in conventional agriculture or biologically derived pesticides used in organic agriculture) are healthier for all people, particularly for women and children who are very sensitive to their impacts.
+GM commodities incorporating pest resistance can and have significantly reduced pesticide use and resulting pesticide residues.
+This is especially important in low-income countries, where farmers frequently lack access to safe pesticides―and may not be properly trained in pesticide use, or in postharvest processing to reduce residues.
+Foods with reduced pesticide residues (either synthetic pesticides used in conventional agriculture or biologically derived pesticides used in organic agriculture) are healthier for all people, particularly for women and children, who are very sensitive to their impacts.

-The good thing about our food systems in the U.S. is that consumers have a choice about whether to purchase organic or conventionally grown food based on their personal preferences.
-What is important is to educate yourself about what those choices mean and understand their perceived vs. real benefits.
+The good thing about our food systems in the U.S. is that consumers have a choice about whether to purchase organic or conventionally grown food, based on their personal preferences.
+What is important is to educate yourself about what those choices mean and to understand their perceived versus real benefits.

-- Dr. Julie Howard, Chief Scientist, U.S. Agency for International Development Bureau for Food Security.
-Views expressed are individual's own and do not necessarily reflect those of USAID or the U.S. Government.
+*Views expressed are the individual's own and do not necessarily reflect those of USAID or the U.S. government.